cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 Several relevant definitions relating to ICA are as follows:

 **Host Chain:** the chain where the Interchain account is registered.
-The host chain listens for IBC packets from a controller chain which should contain instructions (eg cosmos SDK messages) which the Interchain account will execute.
+The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) which the Interchain account will execute.

 **Controller Chain:** the chain that registers and controls an account on a host chain.
 The controller chain sends IBC packets to the host chain to control the account.